RaspiRepo/Raspberry-PI-OneDrive/README.md

 # Microsoft OneDrive access for Raspberry PI

 Reason for this:
 Mostly Raspberry PI connected without monitor (as headless node).
-To have Microsoft Onedrive storage access for Raspberry PI we need to have UI and sign-in manually to get one time access token.
-This script allows RaspberryPI device authenticate itself using Onedrive RESTful service.
+To have Microsoft Onedrive storage access for Raspberry PI,  need to have UI and sign-in manually to get  access token.
+This script allows RaspberryPI device authenticate itself using Onedrive API service.

 #Steps:
 1. Install Selenium python framework and phantomJS web driver.